mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 #### `Create PgVector Knowledge Base Connection` {#create-pgvectorconnection}

 All operations that include knowledge base interaction need the connection details to the knowledge base.
-Adhering to the GenAI Commons standard, this information is conveyed in a specialization of the GenAI Commons [Connection](/appstore/modules/genai/commons/#connection) entity (see the [PgVectorKnowledgeBaseConnection](#pgvectorconnection) section).
+Adhering to the GenAI Commons standard, this information is conveyed in a specialization of the GenAI Commons [Connection](/appstore/modules/genai/commons/#connection) entity (see the documentation on `PgVectorKnowledgeBaseConnection` in Studio Pro).
 After instantiating the `PgVectorKnowledgeBaseConnection` based on custom logic and/or front-end logic, this object can be used for the actual knowledge base operations.

 ### (Re)populate Operations {#repopulate-operations-configuration}